 I left that school after one year.
 And when I got in trouble at my next school, and the one after that, and the one after that, I moved schools.
-I attended 6 schools in all and then eventually I moved country at my own impetus to avoid her judgement.
+I attended 6 schools in all and then eventually I moved country.
 Because my errors began small and grew bigger.
 Weeing my knickers.
 Reading too well.
 Getting the second scholarship instead of the first.
 Not smiling in the school photo.
 Writing a incorrect account of the worthwhile activities she took me to over the weekend.
 Kissing a boy in the playground.
 Stealing from the birthday bag.
 Getting drunk on antibiotics.
-And at 16 having sex with the music master’s son in an attempt to find the love that had eluded me.
+And at 16 having sex with the music master's son in an attempt to find the love that had eluded me.
 In each and every school, I sullied my reputation and consequently her reputation as the perfect mother.

 It comes as no surprise then that in my life I've moved country and house over 30 times.
 Wiping the slate clean and starting over became such a force of habit that it honestly never occurred to me that dealing with pain could be healthy and helpful.
 Burying it, and carrying on regardless was the way we - and everyone else we knew - did it.
 Because once shamed in our middle class world, it was never forgotten.
 To the outside world, you had to be perfect.

 For someone adopted who has already been abandoned, the fear of abandonment is a real and present danger.
 With a narcissistic mother, the abandonment actually occurs, again and again and again, reinforcing the truth that you are unloveable unless you meet the standards set out for you.
 And even then...